brennoaa/smart-water-flow-event-classification/README.md

 ## Objective

-The objective of this work is to classify water consumption patterns based on sensor data, using Machine Learning techniques and signal preprocessing methods.
+The objective of this work is to classify water consumption patterns based on smart sensor data, using Machine Learning techniques and signal preprocessing methods.

 ---